|The Orchestra||The Wind Symphony||Next Concert||Past Performances||Join Us||Support Us||Contact Us|

 Steven Hillinger graduated in music from the Sydney Conservatorium of Music in 1992, having studied the French Horn with Anthony Buddle.
 He has performed on this instrument with the Australian Chamber Orchestra, the Australian Opera and Ballet Orchestra, and the Sydney Philharmonia Orchestra.

 Since completing postgraduate studies in Conducting at the Sydney Conservatorium in 1997 with Henryk Pisarek and John Hopkins, Steven has developed a vibrant career as a conductor in parallel with his appearances as a performer.

-Steven's previous role at UNSW was as conductor of the UNSW Wind Band (2006-12).
+Steven's previous role at UNSW was as conductor, from 2006 to 2012, of the UNSW Wind Band, as it was then called.
 Apart from his new role with the UNSW Orchestra, he currently conducts the Ascham School Symphony Orchestra, the North Sydney Girls’ High School Symphony Orchestra and the North Sydney Symphony Orchestra.

 He has in recent years also appeared as conductor with several professional orchestras in the Sydney region, notably the Sydney Symphony Orchestra, as well as the Sydney Youth Orchestra and the Ku-ring-gai, Mosman, Willoughby and Penrith community orchestras and the City of Sydney Wind Ensemble.

 Privacy statement Copyright and Disclaimer Site Map Site Feedback